KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ## Set up the Chromium OS device

-Before you can deploy your build of Chromium to the device, it needs to have a test image loaded on it.
+Before you can deploy your build of Chromium to the device, it needs to have a "test" OS image loaded on it.
+A test image has tools like rsync that are not part of the end-user image.

 ### Create a bootable USB stick

-Download a test image from the URL `https://storage.cloud.google.com/chromeos-image-archive/$BOARD-release/<version>/chromiumos_test_image.tar.xz` where `$BOARD` and `<version>` come from your SDK prompt.
+Use your browser to download a test image from the URL `https://storage.cloud.google.com/chromeos-image-archive/$BOARD-release/<version>/chromiumos_test_image.tar.xz` where `$BOARD` and `<version>` come from your SDK prompt.
 For example (`sdk link R62-9800.0.0`) is the board `link` using version `R62-9800.0.0`).